Selphyl Logo1.877.735.7495

 Platelet-rich plasma (PRP) therapy and stem cell therapy are two innovative treatments that can help heal pain and injuries.
 Both treatments use the body's own healing mechanisms to promote repair and recovery.
 But how do they differ, and which one is best for you?

+PRP therapy uses concentrated platelets from your blood to accelerate tissue healing.
+Platelets contain growth factors and other signaling molecules that play a vital role in repair.
 During PRP therapy, a doctor will withdraw a sample of your blood and spin it in a centrifuge to separate the platelets from the other blood cells.
 The concentrated platelets are then injected into the injured area.

 PRP therapy is a relatively safe and minimally invasive procedure.
 It has been shown to be effective in treating a variety of conditions, including: